-Udemy is a popular online course platform, so it is Lynda and SkillShare.
-They let you create courses and host them on their sites.
+Udemy is a popular online course platform, so is Lynda and SkillShare.
+They let you create courses and also host them on their sites.

 However, an online course platform may hinder you from doing things on your terms.
 For this reason, you can build your online course and sell from your website.

 If you are worried about your coding knowledge, calm down.
 WordPress requires little or no coding skills.
 Your WordPress host may feature a one-click WordPress install.
 All you need to do is log into your hosting account and install WordPress.